mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 # build and deploy the Operator only - all existing K8s resources will be left untouched
 make operator

+# assuming you are running test on your kops cluster
+make switch context=kops

 # run an e2e test (specify 'light=true' to avoid rebuilding the Operator, Database and init images)
 # Will build and deploy the test image to the current K8s cluster, wait until it's finished
 make e2e test=e2e_replica_set